SimoneAvesani/Tuning_Stardust/README.md

 ## Installation
 No installation is required to run the tuning tool.
-Before to start verify the installation of the following tools:
+Before starting, verify the installation of the following tools:

 - git
 - R